wolandMM/SecretSwap/packages/secretswap/README.md

 ### Pair Info Querier

-It also provides the query interface to query avaliable terraswap pair contract info.
-Any contract can query pair info to terraswap factory contract.
+It also provides the query interface to query avaliable secretswap pair contract info.
+Any contract can query pair info to secretswap factory contract.

 ```rust
 pub fn query_pair_contract<S: Storage, A: Api, Q: Querier>(